Four questions to answer to profit from meaning

 - Purpose - the desire to do something important

-Backing up, how do we engineer these 3 factors into the “Internal Service Quality” that delivers our Employee Experience?
+Backing up, how do we engineer these 3 factors into the “Internal Service Quality” of the Service-Profit chain to deliver our Employee Experience?

 The 4A’s as pillars of Employee Experience

 We see Leaders and HR struggling to envision what the employee experience must look like in an uncertain future of work.
 No one knows how it will look as businesses are digitally disrupted, workforce composition changes to a heavier reliance on contract based employment, organisations become networks not hierarchies, access to learning is democratised .... and so on.

 In the face of uncertainty, organisations are going tactical and putting out spot fires of poor employee experience rather than stepping back and engineering a modern experience deliberately.

 We see the need for a unifying framework that employers can design and evolve their employee experience within, and we believe there are 4 pillars that employers must deliver against at each stage of the employee lifecycle.